Lives of great men all remind us

 or a few,

-When we are having a "really good time", we are not speaking of a
+When we are having a "really good time", we are never speaking of a

 large quantity of time but are addressing the life enhancing quality of